RyotaSa/Seattle-Airbnb-Datasets/README.md

 The main findings of the code can be found at [here]().

 ### Acknowledgement:
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
-Thanks to the Airbnb homepage and hosts in Seattle!
+Thanks to Airbnb and hosts in Seattle!